-• In 2024, two-thirds of the cohort year remains that will determine the CDR.
+• In 2024, two-thirds of the cohort year remains to determine the CDR.

 • 2025 will be the first cohort year not impacted by the cares since 2018.